Datasaur Dinamic with Amazon SageMaker Autopilot

 <figure><img src="/files/ivKBGSrr0dZ6e9QC13hS" alt=""><figcaption><p>Datasaur Dinamic with Amazon Sagemaker</p></figcaption></figure>

-2. Now, click the **Train** button to start your training using Amazon SageMaker Autopilot.
+2. Click **Train** to start training with Amazon SageMaker Autopilot.

 <figure><img src="/files/FgnttSfclMcF2zHEcRuz" alt=""><figcaption><p>Datasaur Dinamic training progress</p></figcaption></figure>